logicalclocks/logicalclocks.github.io/docs/setup_installation/common/sso/oauth.md

                   ```
                   This will map users in the IT group in your identity provider to HOPS_ADMIN and users in the DATA_SCIENCE group to HOPS_USER.
 - _Verify Email_: if checked only users with verified email address (in the identity provider) can log in to Hopsworks.
-- _Activate user_: if not checked an administrator in hopsworks needs to activate users before they can login.
+- _Activate user_: if not checked an administrator in Hopsworks needs to activate users before they can login.
 - _Need consent_: if checked, users will be asked for consent when logging in for the first time.
-- _Disable registration_: if unchecked users will have the possibility to create accounts in the hopsworks cluster using user name and password instead of OAuth.
+- _Disable registration_: if unchecked users will have the possibility to create accounts in the Hopsworks cluster using user name and password instead of OAuth.
 - _Provider Metadata Endpoint Supported_: if your provider defines a discovery mechanism, called OpenID Connect Discovery,
                                          where it publishes its metadata at a well-known URL, typically
 ```